tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 I don't fully remember standing up.
 The chair went back.
 I remember that clearly,  the sound of it against the floor, and I remember Pruett's expression changing for the first time in the whole conversation, something shifting behind his eyes.
 Then my hand connected with the side of his face and the room came apart into pieces: voices, hands on my arms, the wall very close, the floor moving under my feet.

-They kept me in a holding cell for the rest of the afternoon and into the next morning, a small room at the back of the building with a bench, a drain in the floor, and a window too high up to see anything through.
+They kept me in a holding cell for the rest of the afternoon and into the next morning, a small room at the back of the building.
 I sat on the bench for a while and then lay down and stared at the ceiling.
 I could hear voices from the front of the building occasionally, indistinct, and once what sounded like a door closing hard enough to shake the frame, but nobody came back to talk to me and I didn't ask for anything.

-At some point, a deputy slid a paper under the door that I didn't pick up until it was nearly dark outside, which informed me in fairly flat language that I was being charged with assault of a law enforcement officer and would be formally processed at a later date.
+At some point, a deputy slid a paper under the door, which informed me in fairly flat language that I was being charged with assault of a law enforcement officer and would be formally processed at a later date.
 Apparently, they’d decided that holding me through a classmate's funeral while Iris was still missing was not a situation worth the attention it would draw.

 My dad was there when they released me, standing in the hallway with his coat still on and his keys in his hand.
 He had the same expression he'd had in the parking lot at the last school, the one I'd spent a year hoping not to see again.